gruntwork-io/terragrunt/README.md

 }
 ```

-* `state_file_id`: (Required) A unique id for the state file for these Terraform templates.
-Many teams have more than
+* `state_file_id`: (Required) A unique id for the state file for these Terraform configurations.
+Many teams have more
-  one set of templates, and therefore more than one state file, so this setting is used to disambiguate locks for one
+  than one set of Terraform configurations, and therefore more than one state file, so this setting is used to
-  state file from another.
+  disambiguate locks for one state file from another.
 * `aws_region`: (Optional) The AWS region to use.
 Default: `us-east-1`.
 * `table_name`: (Optional) The name of the table in DynamoDB to use to store lock information.
 Default:
   `terragrunt_locks`.